Note: This is a guest essay by Nanea Hoffman.

 The “no need to respond” is like a sweet, sweet balm to my chapped ass.
 I know you care, and you’ve taken the pressure off me so I don’t have to also hate myself for being unable to accept your thoughtful offer.

 I’ve said this to people.
-Like a total asshole.
 I don’t know why!
 I think because some hurts are so horrible or insurmountable that the only comfort I can scrabble for is the hope that there is some kind of master plan.
 But what I know in my bones is that reasons don’t matter.
 Not to me, not when I am in the depths of my ache.
 Maybe later, I’ll want perspective.
 Right now, I’m just trying not to drown, and it’s taking all of my energy to stay afloat.

 In this moment, I feel like a weathered turd.
 It doesn’t matter how hard you try to reflect my goodness back to me.
-I am caught in a swirling shitnado, and I can neither hear nor see clearly through the debris.
+I am caught in a swirling tornado, and I can neither hear nor see clearly through the debris.
 This message will not penetrate.
 I wish it could.
 But it won’t.
 Later, maybe.
 Definitely.
 Just not now.

 You can’t take my pain any more than I can take yours.
 Wouldn’t it be great if we could do that, though?
 Whoever is most up to it carries the load?
 We could take turns.
 Instead, we remain surgically attached to our special, individually tailored pain.
 Observation theory in physics tells us that the behavior of particles changes when they are observed.
 When I know that you see my pain, it is changed somehow.
 It becomes microscopically more bearable.